 While the research on exposure to domestic violence continues to emerge, existing evidence suggests these children are at risk for increased anxiety and depression, social isolation, increased physical and psychological aggression, and a propensity to perpetuate the cycle of domestic violence.
 The higher the exposure to childhood trauma, the higher the rates of illness, disease, and criminality in adults.
 Given the prevalence of children exposed to domestic violence in the U.S. and the negative consequences on their future, an effective systems-level intervention is needed to provide children the opportunity to develop positive coping mechanisms that will allow them to thrive in difficult environments.
 One such intervention with the potential for systems-level influence is Camp HOPE America.

 Camp HOPE America is the first camping and mentoring initiative in the United States to focus on children exposed to domestic violence.
 Camp HOPE America (formerly Camp HOPE San Diego) began in San Diego in 2003, under the leadership of then-San Diego City Attorney Casey Gwinn.
 Camp HOPE San Diego was part of the nationally recognized San Diego Family Justice Center, a collaborative of 25 government and non-government agencies co-locating professionals to focus on serving victims of domestic violence and their children.

-Camp HOPE expanded in 2013 in California to become a statewide initiative called Camp HOPE America – California.
-In 2015, Camp HOPE America took place in five states.
-Camp HOPE grew to become Camp HOPE America as the list of participating Family Justice Centers continued to grow.
-Through the funding of the Verizon HopeLine Program, one thousand children in the United States got to experience the life-changing transformation of Camp HOPE in 2016.
+Camp HOPE San Diego expanded in 2013 in California to become a statewide initiative called Camp HOPE America – California.
+In 2015, Camp HOPE America took place in five states, and the list of states implementing Camp HOPE America continues to grow.
+Through funding from the Verizon Foundation and others, one thousand children and teens in the United States got to experience the life-changing transformation of Camp HOPE America in 2017.